OpenVoiceOS/ovos-color-parser/README.md

   “translucent,” “opaque,” or “sheer” describe it.
 - **Translation to RGB**:
     - Opacity affects the alpha channel (RGBA) rather than RGB values.
-- **Strategy**: If opacity is important, adjust the alpha channel rather than RGB.
-For instance, "translucent blue" with an alpha below 1.0 would show a slightly transparent overlay.

 </details>